-- Training and prediction must be done on grayscale images, use cvtColor() to convert between the color spaces. - THE EIGENFACES METHOD MAKES THE ASSUMPTION, THAT THE TRAINING AND TEST IM-AGES ARE OF EQUAL SIZE. (caps-lock, because I got so many mails asking for this).
+- Training and prediction must be done on grayscale images, use cvtColor() to convert between the color spaces. - THE EIGENFACES METHOD MAKES THE ASSUMPTION, THAT THE TRAINING AND TEST IMAGES ARE OF EQUAL SIZE. (caps-lock, because I got so many mails asking for this).
 You have to make sure your input data has the correct shape, else a meaningful exception is thrown.
-Use resize() to resize the images.
+Use resize() to resize the images. - This model does not support updating.